Explore Scotland: The Highlands

 Whatever the weather, it's time to pull out your map and get exploring the top of the UK!

 While there are so many more beautiful places we could recommend, hopefully you now have what you need to get planning your trip to the North of Scotland!
 You're sure to make memories that will last a lifetime and come home with a camera full of beautiful landscape shots!
-So, all that's left to do is pack your waterproofs (trust us, you'll need them!) and walking boots, and get discovering the Highlands… And if you're looking for other places to visit in Scotland, why not check out our Guide to Scottish Lochs?
+So, all that's left to do is pack multiple layers, your waterproofs (trust us, you'll need them!) and walking boots, and get discovering the Highlands… And if you're looking for other places to visit in Scotland, why not check out our Guide to Scottish Lochs?

 Choose your size